ASLP-lab/WenetSpeech-Yue/README.md

 <div align="center"><img width="800px" src="https://github.com/ASLP-lab/WenetSpeech-Yue/blob/main/figs/wenetspeech_yue.svg" /></div>

 ## 📢 News and Updates
+- **2026/01/07**: 🛠️ We fixed several issues in the metadata.
+Please use the latest metadata for training.
-- 2025.11.15 🚀 Released **Llasa-1B-Yue-Updated**！ You can download the model weights from [WSYue-TTS](https://huggingface.co/ASLP-lab/WSYue-TTS)
+- **2025/11/15** 🚀 We released **Llasa-1B-Yue-Updated**！ You can download the model weights from [WSYue-TTS](https://huggingface.co/ASLP-lab/WSYue-TTS)
+- **2025/09/08**: 🎉 The WenetSpeechYue dataset, featuring over 21,800 hours of Cantonese speech, is now available!

 ## Download
 * The WenetSpeech-Yue dataset is available at [WenetSpeech-Yue](https://huggingface.co/datasets/ASLP-lab/WenetSpeech-Yue).